audaciaconsulting/Audacia.Seed/README.md

 _context.SeedMany(3, seed);
 ```
 In this scenario, a `DataSeedingException` will be thrown.
-This will also happen if you providd 3 values, but only 2 entities are being seeded.
+This will also happen if you provide 3 values, but only 2 entities are being seeded.

+Note that you can still provide a single value for a property, and seed multiple entities.
+In this scenario, all entities will have the same value for the property.

 ### Children share parents by default.